dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

           Show command line help

       -o, --output
-          The path where collected dumps should be written.
+          The path where collected gcdumps should be written.
 Defaults to '.\YYYYMMDD_HHMMSS_<pid>.gcdump' where YYYYMMDD is Year/Month/Day and HHMMSS is Hour/Minute/Second.
 Otherwise, it is the full path and file name of the dump.

+      -v, --verbose
+          Turns on logging for gcdump

 Examples: